 Unfortunately, our phones, media, and other things get in the way.
 For years, my solution has been to buy a kitchen timer, set it for 20 minutes, and just work my way down my tasklist or while writing and editing.
 I aim to get in the groove of deep work.
 Even when I write and edit this particularly long article, I’m not checking email, and my phone is usually 10 meters away from me and silent (and I’ve turned off all notifications except Whatsapp and Messages).
 Sure, I miss out on funny messages, and I’ve gotten rid of apps like Facebook, Instagram, and Snapchat.
 But it’s been great for my mental clarity.

-Only when I’m done, do I pick up the next thing.
-I’d recommend the same for you, if you’re not already doing it.
+Only when I’m done, I’ll pick up the next thing.
+I’d recommend the same for you, if you’re not already doing this.
+That said, there’s also something to be said for working with your door open—sometimes.

 “I always question artists who are successful in whatever they do — I think what that means is that they’re repeating themselves and not taking enough risks,” performance artist Marina Abramović writes in Walk Through Walls.